 If this inflammation continues unchecked it can lead to the cartilage becoming damaged, causing a similar outcome to that of osteoarthritis.
 As rheumatoid arthritis is an autoimmune disorder, the joints affected are usually symmetrical, i.e. both hands or knees.

 Stem cells are a new and emerging form of medicine called regenerative medicine.
-This branch of medicine has exciting potential for the treatment of degenerative disorders such as arthritis and offers potential hope for the alleviation and cessation of symptoms associated with the disease.
+This branch of medicine has potential hope for the alleviation and cessation of symptoms associated with degenerative disorders such as arthritis.

 Stem cells are the body’s building blocks and hold the key to developing into a multitude of different cell lines.
 Our entire body was formed from this one basic cell that was shaped and molded to become everything from your heart to the hair on your head.